ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ### Configuring Advanced Tracing for Ballerina

-Tracing can be enabled in Ballerina with `--b7a.observability.enabled=true` flag as mentioned in the [Observing a Ballerina Service](#observing-a-ballerina-service) section, as well as configuration option.
-This section mainly focuses on the configuration options with description and possible values.
+Tracing can be enabled in Ballerina with the `--b7a.observability.enabled=true` flag as mentioned in the [Observing a Ballerina Service](#observing-a-ballerina-service) section, as well as a configuration option.
+This section mainly focuses on the configuration options with the description and possible values.

 The sample configuration that enables tracing, and uses Jaeger as the sample tracer as provided below.